Choosing when to study for the GRE might be the most important decision in the preparation process.

 This way, you can:

-In this article, we’ll provide some golden rules for developing your own GRE study plan as well as a sample 10-week GRE study schedule.
+In this article, we’ll provide some golden rules for developing your own study plan for the new 2024 GRE exam as well as a sample 10-week GRE study schedule.

 The biggest mistake anyone can make when it comes to the GRE is starting too late.
 Some GRE students take the test for the first time mere weeks ahead of their program deadlines—this is not a smart move!